connectedbydata/connectedbydata.org/_posts/2023-08-01-investigating-how-ai-is impacting-welsh-workers.md

 ---

-* Wales TUC are looking into how AI is affecting workers across different sectors, and how trade unionists are managing the increasing roll out of data-driven technologies.
+**Wales TUC are looking into how AI is affecting workers across different sectors, and how trade unionists are managing the increasing roll out of data-driven technologies**

-Wales TUC - supported by Dr Juan Grigera from Kings College London and [Adam Cantwell-Corn](https://connectedbydata.org/people/adam-cantwell-corn) from [Connected by Data](https://connectedbydata.org/) - are investigating how workers in a range of sectors are responding to digitalisation and AI at work.
-This write up is intended to capture the key comments by the workers, which will later inform a full report.
+_Wales TUC - supported by Dr Juan Grigera from Kings College London and [Adam Cantwell-Corn](https://connectedbydata.org/people/adam-cantwell-corn) from [Connected by Data](https://connectedbydata.org/) - are investigating how workers in a range of sectors are responding to digitalisation and AI at work.
+This write up is intended to capture the key comments by the workers, which will later inform a full report._

 Artificial intelligence is having a dehumanising effect on workers as they are continuously monitored.
 What's more, it's leading to workers being deskilled, their tasks restructured and sometimes managed out of their jobs.